Clockwork Angels

 Clockwork Angels is the nineteenth and final studio album by Canadian rock band Rush, released on June 8, 2012, on Roadrunner Records.
 During the band's short break following its Snakes & Arrows Tour, the group decided to write a new studio album.
 Most of the album was recorded between October and December 2011 at Revolution Recording in Toronto, Ontario, Canada.
-It would ultimately serve as their final album with drummer and lyricist Neil Peart before his death in 2020 and their final album before a hiatus from 2015 to 2025.
+It is the final album with drummer and lyricist Neil Peart before his death in 2020 and the final album before the band's initial dissolution from 2015 to 2025.

 Two songs that would eventually appear on the album, "Caravan" and "BU2B", were recorded in April 2010, and had been released to radio stations and made available as a digital download on June 1, 2010.
 Following the release of the two songs, the band embarked on the Time Machine Tour, with "Caravan" and "BU2B" included in the set list.
 Clockwork Angels was completed following this tour.
 The album's second single, "Headlong Flight", was released April 19, 2012.
 The album's third single, "The Wreckers", was released July 25, 2012.
 On February 20, 2013, "The Anarchist" was released as the fourth and final single.
 A 10" picture disc single of the song "The Garden" was released as part of the 2013 Record Store Day Black Friday sale, limited to 3,000 copies.

 The album debuted at No. 1 in Canada and at No. 2 on the Billboard 200 chart.
 The album won the award for Rock Album of the Year at the 2013 Juno Awards.